Brink-Software/AksWorkshop/labs/lab3-workloads/LAB.md

 ![ACR image](./images/acr_image.png)

-Before we deploy the container to our cluster lets first test it locally
+Before we deploy the container to our cluster let's first test it locally

 ```powershell
 # login into to the azure container registry